Tag Archive for: supplements

 Calcium

-Calcium should be at or above 100% in the diet and I like to keep it below 200%.
-Ideally, I like it sitting below 150% but depending on the feeds and forages being used, it is not always possible to achieve this.
+Calcium should be at or above 100% in the diet and it’s good to keep it below 200%.
+Ideally, below 150% but depending on the feeds and forages being used, it is not always possible to achieve this.
 The amount in the diet shown here is lovely, more than the horse needs but well below 200%.

 It is important with calcium to also check the calcium to phosphorus ratio in the diet (look in the Nutrient Table) to make sure it is within the right limits with phosphorus.
 And if you like to use the extra ratios, you can also check its ratio with magnesium, which as a guide, should be 3: 1 or less.